Welcome to today's edition of the Rush 24-7 podcast.

 When our nation is at war, your duty is to support it, not offer your precious little opinion.

-The president says it isn't going to happen anyway, but uh nevertheless, there are agitators in this country who are actively promoting combat losses for political gain.
+The president says it isn't going to happen anyway, but nevertheless, there are agitators in this country who are actively promoting combat losses for political gain.

-The the, you know, the count?
+You know, the count?

 Well, let's do a count of highway deaths on a daily basis.

-See how long it would take us to get to a thousand if we're having nearly forty-four thousand a year.
+See how long it would take us to get to 1,000 if we're having nearly 44,000 a year.

-Uh uh regardless and mindless of the heroic mission that is taking place.
+And we're here turning ourselves into rags, pretzeling ourselves into contortions over the combat deaths in Iraq, regardless and mindless of the heroic mission that is taking place.

 And of course, the stories have been out there that battlefield combat deaths are at an all-time low, and this upsets the left.